EvgenSilkov/lean-ui-testing-framework/app/README.md

 # Description of app/ folder

-**Nither `app` nor any subfolder should have index.js file, as it would blowing up memory usage on a smal test's run.**
+**Neither `app` nor any subfolder should have index.js file, as it would blowing up memory usage on a smal test's run.**

 folder structure: